mongodb/mongodb-atlas-cli/atlascli.md

-# AtlasCLI (Pre-Release)
+# Atlas CLI (Pre-Release)

-The MongoDB AtlasCLI is a modern command line interface that enables you to manage MongoDB Atlas from the terminal.
+The MongoDB Atlas CLI is a modern command line interface that enables you to manage MongoDB Atlas from the terminal.

 ![atlascli-atlas-quickstart](https://user-images.githubusercontent.com/5663078/156184669-57c8ddce-6f0a-4e84-9311-2d996cb27942.gif)

 ## Installing

-AtlasCLI is currently in the pre-release phase, do not use it in the production environment.
+Atlas CLI is currently in the pre-release phase, do not use it in the production environment.

 ### Pre-built Binaries

-Download the appropriate version for your platform from [AtlasCLI releases](https://github.com/mongodb/mongocli/releases).
+Download the appropriate version for your platform from [Atlas CLI releases](https://github.com/mongodb/mongocli/releases).
 After you download the library, you can run it from anywhere and don't need to install it into a global location.
 This works well for shared hosts and other systems where you don't have a privileged account.